(888) 448-0302 Talk to a recovery specialist 24/7

 Mental Health Disorders

-It’s often not clear which comes first, the mental health disorder or the addiction.
-Mental health disorders are complex enough even when there is no substance use disorder.
+It’s often unclear which comes first, the mental health disorder or the addiction.
+Mental health disorders are complex enough even with no substance use disorder.
 An accurate diagnosis is vital in treating dual diagnosis.
-The difficulty is, those with dual diagnosis are more treatment-resistant and typically have a harder time getting on top of their addiction.
+The difficulty is those with dual diagnosis are more treatment-resistant and typically have a harder time getting on top of their addiction.
 An effective treatment center skilled in diagnosing and treating dual diagnosis is central to a fruitful and sustained recovery.
-A misdiagnosis can lead to inappropriate treatment which is both wasteful and unproductive.
+A misdiagnosis can lead to inappropriate treatment, which is both wasteful and unproductive.

 Anxiety and Mood Disorders